deniel666/FPF_/FPF-Spec.md

 * **Role** is always **Role Enactment for the `U.Holon`/`U.System` kind** (agentive use).
 * **Param‑slot / relation‑endpoint guard.** Do **not** use the morpheme **`Role`** for **formal parameter positions** in operator algebra declarations (`OperationAlgebra`) or Signature arguments.
 Reserve **`Role`** for **agentive kinds** only (A.2/F.4/F.6).
 Prefer SlotKinds + SlotSpecs (A.6.5) to type formal slots; if a didactic list is useful, use a `ValueKindView` (name→ValueKind) projection derived from SlotSpecs/SlotIndex.
 Same for similar situations (table columns, tuple placements): use MG-DA with domain‑**specific** terminology, never “Role”.

-#### E.10:8.2 - Forbidden suffixes & the DevOps and Data Governance Lexical Firewall
+#### E.10:8.2 - Forbidden suffixes & the DevOps, Data Governance and Repository-Workflow Lexical Firewall

 **M‑F (Forbidden in Kernel tokens).** In KernelToken names, do **not** use: *…Function*, *…Process*, *…Task*, *…Activity*.
 These are ambiguous or vacuous—map using § 6 typing rules (often to `Method`, `MethodDescription`, or `Work`).